NABKISAN FINANCE LIMITED

 Collection of Dues

-- In the matter of recovery of loans, NKFL shall not resort to undue harassment viz., persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans, etc.
+- In the matter of recovery of loans, NABKISAN shall not resort to undue harassment viz., persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans, etc.

-- NKFL's collection policy shall be built on courtesy, fair treatment and persuasion.
+- NABKISAN's collection policy shall be built on courtesy, fair treatment and persuasion.
 Efforts will be made in building customer confidence and long-term relationship.

 - The staff deputed to make recovery calls shall identify themselves and shall provide details with regard to outstanding claims to the customer.